 Let it be bright against the enemy.

 Let Armenia always be glorious.

 The Republic of Artsakh adopted its flag on June 2, 1992.
-It looks like the flag of Armenia with one different- a white pattern.
+It is very similar to the flag of Armenia.
+However, there is one difference - a white pattern.
 A white, five-toothed, stepped carpet pattern begins at the two verges of the cloth's right side and connects at a point equal to one-third of the distance from that side.

-The reason for adding the pattern is to emphasize the separation of Artsakh from Armenia and its goal of reunion with it.
-In the flag, Artsakh is presented as a separate region of Armenia.
-The ratio of the flag is 1:2.
+The purpose of adding the pattern is to emphasize Artsakh as a separate state with a goal of reunion with Armenia.
+We may consider that in the flag, Artsakh is presented as an independent region of Armenia.
+The ratio of the flag is again 1:2.

 Published September 30, 2018